Joshua Dürksen: Euroformula Open

 Dürksen also made a one-off appearance in the third-tier Euroformula Open Championship for Drivex School at the Hungaroring, accomplishing a podium on debut.

 Formula Regional European Championship

 2022

 Despite initial difficulties to secure the necessary funding, Dürksen was able to make the step up to the Formula Regional European Championship in 2022, partnering fellow Latin Americans Eduardo Barrichello and Noel León at Arden Motorsport.
 He declared his dream of making it to Formula One was "more alive than ever".
+He scored his first points of the season in Imola, and a run of five consecutive points finishes late in the season put Dürksen 14th in the standings, with 40 points.